edurbrito/master-thesis-ut/presentations/notes.md

 --------------------------------------------

-At the end, we also conducted some measurements to understand the behaviour and performance of our system.
+At the end, we also conducted some measurements to understand the behaviour and performance of our system, for example, at the mesh and blockchain levels.
-Since our protocol was fundamentally new and different from all the others, we could not establish a fair comparison, but we still measured, for example, some performance factors at the mesh network level and at the blockchain level.

 We noticed a seemingly linear increase of the average protocol throughtput of both